fritzkyy/baer/README.md

-# baer
+# Baer
-Official Github repository of Baer
+This is the official Github repository of Baer.
+Baer is a conlang created by Fritzky, more information on fritzkyy.github.io/baer